kerenoded/aws-fargate-workload-runner/README.md

 | `--sqs-monitor-interval-seconds N` | ❌ | disabled | Inject `sqs_monitor_interval_seconds` into the runner config at launch time.
 The container will poll SQS queue depth every N seconds and log to CloudWatch.
 Overrides any value already in the config file. |
 | `--sqs-monitor-arns ARN [ARN ...]` | ❌ | all queues | Inject `sqs_monitor_arns` into the runner config: monitor only these ARNs instead of all queues in `sqs_queue_arns`.
 Requires `--sqs-monitor-interval-seconds`. |
 | `metrics_upload_interval_seconds` *(runner config JSON)* | ❌ | `0` | Set in the `runner` section of the config JSON.
 Periodic S3 upload interval for `metrics.jsonl`; `0` = upload only at end of run — see [Periodic Upload](#periodic-upload-optional). |

+> **Task-def revision accumulation:** each `--image-tag` invocation registers a new ECS task-def revision.
+ECS has a soft limit of 1 million revisions per family.
+For frequent CI-style usage, periodically deregister old revisions with `aws ecs deregister-task-definition`.

 ---